metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To add an Excel Wrapper to a PET, simply drag the Excel Wrapper icon from the
 Part Browser and onto the PET canvas.
-Then, to load an Excel Wrapper
-double-click on the Excel Wrapper and use the **Open** dialogue to select the
+Double-click on the Excel Wrapper and use
-Excel file to be added to the PET.
+the **Open** dialogue to select the Excel file to be added to the PET.

 .. figure:: images/ExcelWrapperAddition.png
    :alt: text